|

 How You Make This Easy Meatball Recipe

-3. Line the meatballs up on the sheet pan and bake at 400-F for about 10-12 minutes or until they’re fully cooked.
-Use a digital meat thermometer to check that they’ve come to an internal temperature of 165-F.
+Arrange the meatballs on the prepared sheet pan and bake for 10–12 minutes, until cooked through.
+Use a digital meat thermometer to confirm they’ve reached an internal temperature of 165°F, then remove from the oven and let them rest briefly.

-4. Meanwhile, make the sauce.
-Melt the butter in a large skillet and saute the mushrooms until golden brown.
-Add the shallots and minced garlic.
+While the meatballs bake, melt the butter in a large skillet over medium heat.
+Add the mushrooms and cook until golden, then stir in the shallots and garlic.

 Chef Jenn’s Tips